Go-astronomy logo

 (links)

-The Northern constellation of Lynx, the Lynx, is best viewed in Spring during the month of March.
+Lynx is the 28th largest constellation.
 It's brightest star is Alpha Lyncis at magnitude 3.14.
 The boundary of the Lynx constellation contains 6 stars that host known exoplanets.

 1. Pronunciation: